 Why we are certified Fair for Life

 How often do you look into your cup of tea and ask “who grew these herbs?”
 Probably not very often, but don’t worry – at Pukka we have that covered.
-Behind every cup of tea and herbal supplement there are people growing, picking, testing, blending, packing and delivering each root and leaf.
+Behind every cup of tea there are people growing, picking, testing, blending, packing and delivering each root and leaf.